APK Structure#

 manifest file.assets/

-: Contains the application's resources; the application can retrieve these resources using the AssetManager object.res/
+: Contains the resources of the application; the application can retrieve these resources using the AssetManager object.res/

 : Contains resources that are not compiled intoresources.arsc